Zai/statusline/README.md

 ### Creating a Custom Plugin

-Creating your own plugin is straightforward.
-Each plugin is autonomous and self-configures.
+Creating your own plugin is straightforward with the dynamic loading system!

 **For detailed step-by-step instructions, see the [Plugin Development Guide](src/plugins/README.md).**

 **Quick overview:**

-1. Create `src/plugins/my-plugin/config.json` with defaults (no `enabled` or `order`)
+1. Create `src/plugins/my-plugin/config.json` with defaults
-2. Create `src/plugins/my-plugin/index.ts` with your plugin logic
+2. Create `src/plugins/my-plugin/index.ts` with your plugin logic using `export default`
-3. Plugin loads its config and merges with user overrides
+3. Add `{ "name": "my-plugin" }` to your `config.json`
-4. Register plugin in `plugin-manager.ts`
+4. Done!
+The plugin is automatically loaded ✨

-5. Users enable it by adding `{ "name": "my-plugin" }` to their config
+**No manual registration needed** - the system dynamically loads plugins from the config!

 See the [guide](src/plugins/README.md) for complete examples and best practices!